 Cardano creator and Ethereum co-founder Charles Hoskinson said in a recent video stream that he would love to get rock legend and Cardano supporter Gene Simmons from KISS to do an NFT.

 “I’d love to talk with his people at some point about non-fungible tokens given that he sells so many collectibles and themed stuff, and branded stuff.
-It makes a lot of sense to test out Mary using his things…”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+It makes a lot of sense to test out Mary using his things…”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram